Chigwell Tree Services

 The Application Process for Tree Work in Conservation Areas

-Before any tree work begins in a conservation area, you need to notify the Local Planning Authority (LPA) by submitting the appropriate application form.
-At Chigwell Tree Services, we take care of this entire process on your behalf, at no extra cost.
-Once we’ve submitted the form, the council reviews it to ensure everything is completed correctly.
+Before starting tree work in conservation areas, notify the Local Planning Authority (LPA) using the appropriate application form.
+At Chigwell Tree Services, we handle this process at no extra cost.
+Once submitted, the council reviews the request and responds within six weeks.

 Our Recent Project: Pollarding a Honey Locust Tree

-Recently, we undertook a pollarding project involving a Honey Locust tree located in a conservation area.
-Although the tree wasn’t subject to a TPO, we still had to follow strict procedures due to its location.
-After conducting thorough checks, we confirmed that the tree’s diameter exceeded 7.5 cm, meaning we were required to submit a tree work application.
+We recently pollarded a Honey Locust tree in a conservation area.
+Although it wasn’t under a TPO, strict procedures were followed due to its location.
+The tree’s diameter exceeded 7.5 cm, so we submitted a tree work application via the Planning Portal and received permission within six weeks.

 Working with Local Councils to Ensure Compliance